About your editor

 What I can do for you

 Scholarly writings that are poorly thought through and littered with grammatical errors and inconsistencies are embarrassing to their authors.
 They cost money, time, and professional reputation.
-I will proofread, edit, or rewrite your material to achieve your purpose and give you the scholarly credibility you seek.
+I will proofread, edit, and suggest approaches to achieving the scholarly credibility for which you strive and that your efforts deserve.

 Academic institutions and publishers confront you with rubrics, templates, style requirements, and spec sheets to which you are expected to adhere with absolute and unforgiving accuracy.
 I am an expert in these requirements and your manuscript will reflect this expertise.